Statistics Operators

 This is done by calculating the mean of the data, calculating the absolute difference between each value and the mean, then calculating the mean of the variation values.

-Commonly used to describe how variable a signal.
+Commonly used to describe the variablility of a signal.

 import { useDataTransformer } from '@electricui/timeseries-react'